 5. Reliability: CDNs offer redundancy and failover mechanisms, ensuring content remains accessible even in the event of server failures.

-Why would I use the TLCDN?
+Why would I want to use a Smart CDN?

 How does the TLCDN work?

-Two Robots work hand in hand to deliver and serve content: /file/serve and /tlcdn/deliver.
-However, only /file/serve is included in the Assembly Instructions, allowing you to specify which Steps you want to deliver the results from.
-It then makes sure that the media created by our powerful conversion API is returned as a response to the HTTP request.
+The /file/serve Robot is included in the Assembly Instructions, allowing you to specify which Steps you want to deliver results from.
+It ensures that the media created by our powerful conversion API is returned as a response to the HTTP request.

 A world map showing how content is distributed across the CDN.